Game Riron wa Art (Game Theory is an Art – A delicate philosophy that helps us work out designs for social systems)

 This book is of a different flavor than conventional textbooks on game theory.
 Conventional textbooks teach the mathematics of game theory.
 In contrast, this book teaches, not mathematics, but “spoken language” for thinking society using game theory.
 Thus, a detailed understanding of mathematics or technical concepts is not much required to read this book.

-(Written by Hitoshi Matsushima, Professor of Graduate School of Economics / 2018)
+(Written by MATSUSHIMA Hitoshi, Professor, Graduate School of Economics / 2018)